 While Sillerman's business strategy might strike some as odd (what is it they say about putting all of your eggs in a single basket?), the formal corporate takeover and consolidation of EDM

 Anyone present at Chicago's infamous Disco Demolition Night in 1979 would surely be surprised to see the current state of dance music in America.
-Over the half decade leading up that night, disco music -- which was once almost exclusively the soundtrack to underground clubs that catered primarily to gay, black and Latin audiences -- had gone mainstream even without masking its gay and minority roots (hello, Village People and Sylvester).
+Over the half decade leading up to that night, disco music — which was once almost exclusively the soundtrack to underground clubs that catered primarily to black, Latin and gay audiences — had gone mainstream even without masking its gay and minority roots (hello, Village People and Sylvester).

 But something funny happened recently.
 Dance music got a big shot of testosterone.
 The music of Skrillex, a former lead singer of a Warped Tour band, is the most obvious example.
 With hard and crunchy rock-inspired riffs and those dramatic drops, his music speaks to that inner rage of all teenage boys that rock music used to fulfill.
 Most of the beats produced by other headliners on the Ultra main stage this weekend also carry that hard-edged masculine zeal.
 "Electronic Rock Music" might be a more apt name for some act.

 Amazingly, EDM has discovered how to sell itself to straight, white, American teenage boys.
 The very same lot that, had they lived decades earlier, might have been burning disco music in Comisky Park.
 This time around, unmistakably, the movement is fronted largely by white guys, and you'd be hard pressed to find any gay subtext aside from the shirtless bros bumping into each other in the crowds.

 And anytime you figure out to sell things to straight, white, American teenage boys (and older men who share their mentality), you've got yourself a business.
 Potentially a big one.
 Just check out the box office receipts on any given summer weekend.
 Because American business is still so largely controlled by white guys,